ethereumjs/organization/docs/technical.rst

 Documentation
 -------------

-On many libraries `documentation.js <https://documentation.js.org/>`_ is used for generating an API documentation from `JSDoc <http://usejsdoc.org/>`_ comments.
+Libraries come with an API documentation generated automatically from comments in the code.
+The actual tool and standard for generating API documentation differs for JavaScript and TypeScript projects.

-Beyond the following documentation should be kept up-to-date:
+Apart from that, the following documentation should be kept up-to-date:

 - ``README`` with setup and installation instructions
 - Usage instructions, up-to-date code examples

+JavaScript
+^^^^^^^^^^^^^

+In many of the JavaScript libraries `documentation.js <https://documentation.js.org/>`_ is used for generating an API documentation from `JSDoc <http://usejsdoc.org/>`_ comments.

+TypeScript
+^^^^^^^^^^^^^

+To generate API documentation for a TypeScript project, `TypeDoc <https://github.com/TypeStrong/typedoc>`_ is employed.
+By default, TypeDoc generates HTML documentation.
+In order to generate Markdown suitable for GitHub, the `typedoc-plugin-markdown <https://github.com/tgreyuk/typedoc-plugin-markdown>`_ can be used as a theme for TypeDoc.

 .. _continuous_integration: